deepjyotk/social-sphere-ui/README.md

-Certainly!
-Here's a template for a README file for your Angular UI application for Social Sphere:

 # Social Sphere UI

 The Social Sphere UI is an Angular-based front-end application that provides an engaging user interface for the Social Sphere platform.
 This UI application seamlessly integrates with the Social Sphere Web API to offer a rich user experience.